ilyamusabirov/hci-lambdaprototyping-tutorial/docs/060nextsteps.md

 ### Prototyping/Wizard of Oz Ideas

-- Get bandit prompts from Trello Cards (text + pictures), update and move cards in Trello based on rewards
+- Get bandit prompts from Trello Cards (text + pictures), update and move cards in Trello based on rewards, as a dashboard

 ### Extrenal APIs/services ideas